Keysets

 Feature configuration

-When you choose an app, you can see all the keysets assigned to this app.
-After choosing a given keyset, you also see all configurable features available for this keyset, including:
+When you choose an app, you see all keysets assigned to it.
+Select a keyset to view its configurable features, including:

-Each feature contains a number of configurable parameters that influence how a given feature works.
+Each feature has parameters that control how it works.

-When you create a keyset, some of the features are enabled with proposed default options.
+When you create a keyset, some features start with default options.

 To learn more about the available configuration options and the defaults, click the feature name.